greenplum-db/plcontainer/README.md

 ### Requirements

-1. PL/Container runs on CentOS/RHEL 7.x or CentOS/RHEL 6.6+
+1. PL/Container runs on any linux distributions which support Greenplum Database.
-1. PL/Container requires Docker version 17.05 for CentOS/RHEL 7.x and Docker version 1.7 CentOS/RHEL 6.6+
+1. PL/Container requires minimal Docker version 17.05.
-1. GPDB version should be 5.2.0 or later.    [ For PostgreSQL ](README_PG.md)
+1. GPDB version should be 5.2.0 or later.
+[For PostgreSQL](README_PG.md)

 ### Building PL/Container